 Today, North Greenville University awards more than 50 undergraduate, online undergraduate, and graduate degrees — including both master’s and doctorate degrees.

 In the course of the school’s existence, North Greenville has benefited from a stabilized enrollment, strengthened academic program, and improved campus facilities.
 Throughout this period of development, however, the fundamental purpose for North Greenville has remained constant: to provide a quality educational experience in the context of genuine, Christ-centered commitment.

-What makes a Christian university distinctively “Christian”?
+What makes a Christian university or Christian college distinctively “Christian”?
 When Christ becomes the center and forefront of its lifestyle, including all university curricular and co-curricular programs, teaching, research, and service activities.